yeojz/otplib/.changeset/plugin-base32-bypass.md

 "otplib": minor
 ---

 Add new `@otplib/plugin-base32-bypass` package for using raw string or hex-encoded secrets without Base32 encoding.
+Includes `StringBypassPlugin` for UTF-8 strings and `HexBypassPlugin` for hex-encoded secrets.
 Standardize adapters (v11/v12) on `@scure/base` for improved hex input validation.
+Add `bytesToString` utility to `@otplib/core`.
 Remove `hexToBytes` from `@otplib/core` public API.